 Ending a virtual meeting on a positive note helps to maintain the relationship with participants and build rapport.
 The first practice I recommend is taking a moment or two for Acknowledgement.
 Be sure to acknowledge people and call out why you are acknowledging them.
 This could sound like “I want to take a moment and acknowledge Jenni for bringing awareness to the risks of this project.”
 Or “Thank you, Charlie, for explaining the technical side of this software simulation.”

 Celebrating accomplishments is something that many will reserve for public acknowledgement or project completion, but Facilitative Leaders know how important it is to use this practice more often.
-Be sure to take the time to follow-through in your relationships by saying thank you more often, especially in virtual meetings.
+Be sure to take the time to follow-through in your relationships by saying “thank you” more often, especially in virtual meetings.

 Action Item Review and Clarity